 “I don’t have a girlfriend.”

 “You jest.”
 Eve gasped.
 Even Kiyro had a hard time believing that he didn’t.
 He thought he would have a couple at his fingertips.
 “You’re saying that all that flirting and you have not received one number?”

 “I already have enough numbers as it is.
-I just don’t see the point right now in my life to have someone to distract me of my goals.
-They could become a hindrance in what I need to do.
-But indulging on a few ladies here and there doesn’t harm anyone.”
+I just don’t see the point in my life in having someone to distract me from my goals.
+They could become a hindrance to what I need to do.
+But indulging in a few ladies here and there doesn’t harm anyone.”

 Alex laughed.
 “Would you like to know?”
 His eyes glinted dangerously mischievously.

 “I could probably have one or two.
 Maybe.”
 Alex shrugged it off as if it was nothing.
-“Don’t need to rack your brains to hard.
-I’m not the type to have any anyways.”
+“Don’t need to rack your brains too hard.
+I’m not the type to have any anyway.”

 “Gentleman’s honor.”
 Alex raised his hands.

 Will pointed out.
 “Either way, it does not matter at this moment if he has a kid or not.
 Our priority is to finish this quest and see the end of it all.”

 They all nodded in agreement.
 While everyone was talking amongst themselves, Kiyro diligently led the group to their destination.
 They had passed large numbers of small stores that were clustered together in small shopping districts.
 It was like the old southern buildings were converted into tourist shops that gave various restaurants and even trinket stores.
 He couldn’t help but be mesmerized by the number of different things to see.
 From his left to the right, there was a Native American shop, small trinket stores, art stores, general goods, and various cultural restaurants.